 Wong, E., Kwong, T., Law, L., Ng, G., Chiu, R., & Pegrum, M. (in preparation).
 Deployment of augmented reality trails of integrity & ethics to help students learn abstract concepts: Experiences from a collaborative project involving four universities in Hong Kong.

-Wong, E., Kwong, T., & Pegrum, M. (in review).
-Engaging, personalised and generative: Learning on mobile augmented reality trails of integrity and ethics.
+Wong, E., Kwong, T., & Pegrum, M. (in press).
+Learning on mobile augmented reality trails of integrity and ethics.
+Research and Practice in Technology Enhanced Learning.

-King, M., Forsey, M., & Pegrum, M. (forthcoming 2018).
-MOOCs and OERs in the Global South: Problems and potential.
-The International Review of Research in Open and Distributed Learning (IRRODL).
+King, M., Pegrum, M., & Forsey, M. (2018).
+MOOCs and OER in the Global South: Problems and potential.
+The International Review of Research in Open and Distributed Learning (IRRODL), 19(5). [link]

-Churchill, D., Pegrum, M., & Churchill, N. (forthcoming 2018).
+Churchill, D., Pegrum, M., & Churchill, N. (2018).
 The implementation of mobile learning in Asia: Key trends in practices and research.
-In J. Voogt, et al. (Eds.), International handbook of information technology in primary and secondary education (2nd ed.).
+In J. Voogt, et al. (Eds.), Second handbook of information technology in primary and secondary education (2nd ed.) (pp.817-857).
 New York: Springer.

 Churchill, D., & Pegrum, M. (2017).
 Guest editorial: Mobile learning, emerging learning design and learning 2.0.
 Special issue of Interactive Technology and Smart Education, 14(2), 90-96. [article]